-These structures will prevent access by horse-drawn vehicles and are therefore only to be considered on bridleways.
+These structures will prevent access by horse-drawn carriages and are therefore only to be considered on bridleways.

-Horse stile (ridden horse routes only)
+Horse Stile (ridden horse routes only)

-Few barriers are wholly effective in deterring motorcyclists, indeed some view any barrier as a challenge, so the Society may accept that where there is a genuine risk to public safety from motorcyclists, the horse stile (sometimes called horse hops or motorbike traps) as specified in the British Standard 5709:2018 for Gaps Gates and Stiles may be installed on a bridleway if the highway authority can justify authorisation of a limiting obstruction which will affect legitimate users including, potentially, their safety.
+Few barriers are wholly effective in deterring motorcycles so the Society may accept that where there is a genuine risk to public safety from motorcyclists, the horse stile (sometimes called horse hops or motorbike traps) as specified in the British Standard 5709 for Gaps Gates and Stiles may be installed on a bridleway if the highway authority can justify authorisation of a limiting obstruction which will affect legitimate users including, potentially, their safety.

-Horse stiles can limit use by riders, especially children on small ponies, novices and horses which have been taught to jump such obstacles, and people in mobility vehicles, as well as some cyclists or people with pushchairs, so local use must be considered before installation.
+Horse stiles can limit use by riders, especially children on small ponies, novices and horses which have been taught to jump such obstacles, and people in mobility vehicles, so local use must be considered before installation.
 Some riders have difficulty with horse stiles, particularly where a horse has not met the structure before so it is vital that the surface is level, even and non-slip to horses on the approach from both directions and throughout the structure.
 They must not be used unless there is evidence that danger to users from motorcyclists is greater than the disbenefits to legal users.